spatialos/gdk-for-unity/docs/content/custom-replication-system.md

 If some ECS components need more complex replication logic, you can create custom replication systems on a per-component basis.
 To do this:

 * Your custom replication system must extend the `CustomSpatialOSSendSystem<T>` class (where `T` is a SpatialOS component).
-Note that this will disable the standard replication for T.
+Note that this will disable the standard replication for `T`.

 * Handle replication of properties: